anthonysalvato3/anthonysalvato3.github.io/_posts/2025-08-31-the-seed-oil-debate-demystified.markdown

 Total body weight, liver fat, and oxidative stress were significantly higher in rabbits fed RTHO, despite consuming less food!
 It's not a fluke; a [similar study](https://pubmed.ncbi.nlm.nih.gov/28959587/) was done on rats with similar results.
 So although rabbits and rats aren't the same as humans, we can see that oxidized oils may disrupt metabolic signaling beyond calories alone.
 It fits perfectly with my [Oxidative Stress as the Root of Metabolic Disease](https://stopbigfood.com/oxidative-stress-video/) model.
 To strengthen that hypothesis, we already observe that in humans, those who consume large amounts of oxidized oil (via ultra-processed food) are more likely to gain weight and experience health issues than those who don't.
 On the other hand, the results of STHO-fed animals were similar to that of the control groups, which suggests that normal use of seed oils for home cooking with limited heat exposure might not be as harmful as the anti-seed-oil crowd claims.
 That's probably because endogenous antioxidant defense systems can handle _some_ amount of oxidation, so un-oxidized PUFAs from natural foods and moderately-oxidized PUFAs from STHO do not cause the same problems as the extremely-oxidized PUFAs in RTHO.
 In short, eating oil from ultra-processed/fast food leads to much higher oxidative stress than cooking from home with the same oil, because oil in factory manufacturing or in a deep fryer is exposed to much more heat/light/pressure.
 But it might also depend on the total oxidative burden in the subject; perhaps STHO could be enough to tip the balance in favor of oxidative stress for people close to their antioxidant defense limits.
 We don't really know, which is why I prefer cooking with butter and tallow for their oxidative stability (and great taste).

-> **Un-oxidized polyunsaturated fats (PUFAs) from natural foods and moderately-oxidized PUFAs from single-time heated oil do not cause the same problems as the extremely-oxidized PUFAs in repeated-time heated oil.**
+> **Un-oxidized polyunsaturated fats (PUFAs) from natural foods and moderately-oxidized PUFAs from single-time heated oil do not cause the same problems as the extremely-oxidized PUFAs in repeated time heated oil.**

 #### Are Seed Oils Contributing to Colon Cancer?